muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Syntax_DotNet.md

 * Any object of the .NET class `System.String` that is *well formed*.

-Not permitted is any of the following, to keep things more correct and simpler:
+Not permitted for a **Text** is any of the following, to keep things more correct and simpler:

 * Any object of the .NET class `System.String` that is not *well formed*.